-The University's slogan: "WHERE LEADERS LOOK forward" exemplifies our nationally recognized and accredited Principal's/Supervisor's Masters of Science in Education Program.
-The program is designed to enhance leadership skills through an in-depth understanding of educational leadership theory and extensive and rich field and internship experiences.
+The University's nationally recognized and accredited Principal's/Supervisor's Masters of Science in Education Program is designed to enhance leadership skills through an in-depth understanding of educational leadership theory and extensive and rich field and internship experiences.
 Throughout the program candidates will engage in collegial opportunities to examine their own leadership practices and to engage in collegial dialogue.

 All of the instructors are or have been practicing administrators.
 This practical knowledge combined with our dissemination of current theoretical developments provides an appropriate balance for future administrators.
 The programs and the instructors have consistently demonstrated a willingness to be flexible and provide independent study opportunities to accommodate each student's needs and schedules.
 Currently all of our 10 courses are hybrid except for the Curriculum Development and Design course which is totally online.